Norbury Manor Primary School

 • Keran Currie

-Co-Chair & Co-opted Governor
+Finance Chair & Co-opted Governor

-Vice Chair & Co-opted Governor
+Vice Chair of Finance & Local Authority Governor

 • Mohammed Mir